morepath/morepath/doc/index.rst

 * Morepath does not get in your way.

-* It lets you express what you want, easily.
+* It lets you express what you want with ease.
 See :doc:`quickstart`.

 * It's extensible, with a simple, coherent and universal extension and override mechanism, supporting reusable code.
 See :doc:`app_reuse`.